 This is a great school!
 During my entire time being at this school I have always maintained honor role and sometimes even high honors.
 I have had all good teacher except for one that does not teach at all that just gives worksheets and tells us to go one the computer to find the answers.
 This school also is uptodate with technology they have smart boards in every class room and brand new computers.

 Plum Point Middle School is a public middle school in Chesapeake Beach.
-694 students go to Plum Point Middle School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-0% of the Plum Point Middle School students have "limited English proficiency."
+694 students attend Plum Point Middle School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+0% of the Plum Point Middle School students are "limited in English proficiency."
 14% of the 694 students here have subsidized lunches.
 The student to teacher ratio at Plum Point Middle School is 16:1.
 Calvert Country School is one of the nearest middle schools.

 - Computer arts